Küçük erkek kardeşim televizyon izliyor.

 - Don't think little of the ants' lives.

-- Could you lower the volume a little?
+- Would you turn down the stereo a little?

 Ne yazık ki o bu değişiklikleri kabul etmek için biraz fazla dar görüşlüdür.